tonik/docs/configuration.md

 > Take a note that a path to CLI file may be different if you specified custom `vendor` folder localization in `composer.json` file.

-> Important!
-CLI requires at least PHP in version 7.1 to be installed on your machine.

 ```bash
 # Run setup wizard.
 $ vendor/bin/tonik